DoingData/java_apps-1/README.md

 ```
 This command will delete the Tweet with the given ids.
 The parameter ids is a comma-separated list of Tweet ids.
+For example `delete "123, 234` will delete the two Tweets with id 123 and 234.

 **Show a Tweet**
 ```